RESEARCH

 Reference

-We try to observe double beta decay in 48Ca, collaborating with Osaka University and University of Fukui.
-The enrichment of 48Ca isotopes using a high-power laser is expected to improve the sensitivity dramatically .
+We try to observe neutrinoless double beta decay in 48Ca, collaborating with Osaka University and University of Fukui.
+The enrichment of 48Ca isotopes using a high-power laser is expected to improve the sensitivity dramatically.

-We are developing a high power laser with a narrow linewidth at a wavelength of 423 nm to enrich 48Ca isotopes.
+We are developing an atomic-vapor laser isotope separation technique.
+Our role is the development of a high-power laser with a narrow linewidth at a wavelength of 423 nm to enrich 48Ca isotopes.

 in-vacuum four-wave mixing.